 To help minimize the spread of the coronavirus, we are trying to eliminate the need for drivers to interact with customers directly.
 We offer customers a variety of payment options to best suit your needs.
 If you are in need of further assistance, please call us to discuss, we are happy to help.

 Yes, we encourage you to find a local retailer or refill center and enjoy your Propane fueled BBQ grill.
-We have temporarily suspended walk-in traffic, so you will not be able to visit one of our 27 locations for a BBQ cylinder exchange or refill.
-However, please call your closest Paraco office and they can direct you to the nearest retailer.
+Please call your closest Paraco office and they can direct you to the nearest retailer.
+You also have the option to visit one of our 27 locations for a BBQ cylinder exchange or refill, where we require masks and the following of CDC-recommended safety protocol.

 Our operations team, along with our COVID-19 task force, are experienced with adapting to changing conditions, and we are developing contingency plans to address any potential disruptions.
 We will continue to comply with all government regulations and guidelines that relate to the containment of the Coronavirus.